Selecting a Contractor

 - Google the company name with the word complaints in the search.

 - Find out if they offer per solar panel monitoring.
 If a company is unable to show you at least 50 systems they have under monitoring I would not do business with them.
-Palomar Solar has over 500 systems that have been made public by our customers to share with potential customers.
+Palomar Solar has over 800 systems that have been made public by our customers to share with potential customers.
 Monitoring of the system as a whole is much different than at the panel level.
+Without per solar panel monitoring your panel and inverter warranties are meaningless.
+We have an excellent reputation that’s based on a higher standard than most solar companies who only give you system output as a whole for monitoring.

 We hope these suggestions save you some time and headache.
 These steps are helpful to do before choosing any type of contractor to work on your home.